manprinsen/chia-plotting-on-ubuntu-server/README.md

 ## 👌 Step by step guide

-* ⬇️ You need a fresh Ubuntu Server 21.04 installation with SSH access.
-The following links will guide you through the download process, how to create a bootable USB stick and so on: https://ubuntu.com/tutorials/install-ubuntu-server#1-overview https://releases.ubuntu.com/21.04/ubuntu-21.04-desktop-amd64.iso
+* ⬇️ You need a fresh Ubuntu Server 21.04 installation with the SSH feature enabled.
+The following links will guide you through the download process, installation and on how to create a bootable USB stick: https://ubuntu.com/tutorials/install-ubuntu-server#1-overview https://releases.ubuntu.com/21.04/ubuntu-21.04-desktop-amd64.iso